haihala/whoops-all-grapplers/docs/ideas/item_ideas.md

   - Item names are scuffed marvel characters like "Magnet man" for magneto
   - They grant a move / trait that is commonly associated with that character in mvc
   - For example: Magnet man would grant an 8-way airdash
+- Romaine (like the lettuce) cancel, which is just a RC from gg

 ## Mechanic